Warehouse Cross Dock Operations Audit

 Inbound Receiving and Staging

-Inbound staging area is free of congestion and blocked access
+- Inbound staging floor condition is free of spills, debris, and trip hazards

 Outbound Dock Turn and Flow

-Freight moves directly from inbound to outbound with minimal storage time
+- Freight moves directly from inbound staging to outbound staging with minimal re-handling

 Product Handling and Damage Prevention